The Shift the Industry Underestimated

 Large language models tend to struggle in distinguishing valuable information when flooded with large amounts of unfiltered information, especially when the information is buried inside the middle portion of the context.
 Operational costs rise because larger context windows require proportionally more compute per token, increasing both latency and per-query inference expenses.
 For high-frequency workloads (e.g., risk engines, trading desks), this cost curve becomes prohibitive compared to retrieval-based architectures.

 RAG doesn’t just survive this challenge; it thrives on it.
-While competitors burn money on massive context windows, RAG systems surgically extract exactly what’s needed.
+Massive context windows introduce unavoidable trade-offs: higher latency, higher inference costs, and diminishing signal clarity.
+Retrieval-based systems, by contrast, extract only what’s needed.
 Production environments tend to favour targeted retrieval over broad context expansion due to latency and cost constraints.
 In production settings, these differences in efficiency and precision materially affect performance and cost.

 Beyond technical benefits, RAG provides meaningful cost and efficiency advantages for production workloads.
 According to Grand View Research, the global RAG market was valued at $1.2 billion in 2024 and is forecast to reach $11 billion by 2030, with a compound annual growth rate of 49.1%.
 Some projections show growth reaching $32.6 billion by 2034.